Julie Mehretu: Notable works in public collections

 In 2016, the San Francisco Museum of Modern Art commissioned Mehretu to create a diptych, with each massive painting flanking the staircase in the atrium which is accessible and free to the public.
 HOWL, eon (I, II) (2016-2017) was first exhibited to the public on September 2, 2017.
 To facilitate the creation of the scale of the diptych, Mehretu used a decommissioned church in Harlem as her studio to create.
 Throughout the creation of her piece, she collaborated with jazz pianist Jason Moran.
 HOWL, eon (I, II) is a political commentary on the history of the western United States' landscape, including the San Francisco Bay Area.
-The foundation of each work contains digitally abstracted photos from recent race riots, street protests, and nineteenth-century images of the American west.
+The foundation of each work contains digitally abstracted photos from recent race riots, street protests, and nineteenth-century images of the American West.

 Exhibitions

 In 2001, Mehretu participated in the exhibition Painting at the Edge of the World at the Walker Art Center.
 She later was one of 38 artists whose work was exhibited in the 2004-5 Carnegie International: A Final Look.
 She has participated in numerous group exhibitions, including one at the Center for Curatorial Studies, Bard College, Annandale-on-Hudson (2000).
 Her work has appeared in Freestyle exhibition at the Studio Museum in Harlem (2001); The Americans at the Barbican Gallery in London (2001); White Cube gallery in London (2002), the Busan Biennale in Korea (2002); the 8th Baltic Triennial in Vilnius, Lithuania (2002); and Drawing Now: Eight Propositions (2002) at the Museum of Modern Art in New York.
 Mehretu's work was also included in the "In Praise of Doubt" exhibition at the Palazzo Grassi in Venice in the summer of 2011 as well as dOCUMENTA (13) in Kassel in 2012.
-In 2014, she participated in 'The Divine Comedy.
-Heaven, Purgatory and Hell Revisited by Contemporary African Artists' curated by Simon Njami.
+In 2014, she participated in The Divine Comedy: Heaven, Purgatory and Hell Revisited by Contemporary African Artists, curated by Simon Njami.

+In 2021, the Whitney Museum of American Art devoted an entire floor to a retrospective of Mehretu's career.
+Mehretu's work is included in Every Sound Is a Shape of Time, a 2024 collections-based exhibition organized by the Pérez Art Museum Miami and curated by Franklin Sirmans, the museum director.

+The first exhibition dedicated to Mehretu in Australia and the Asia-Pacific region, titled A Transcore of the Radical Imaginatory, was held by the Museum of Contemporary Art Australia, Sydney, from November 2024 to April 2025.

 Art market

-Mehretu's painting Untitled 1 sold for $1.02 million at Sotheby's in September 2010.
+Mehretu's painting Untitled 1 (2001) sold for $1.02 million at Sotheby's in September 2010.
 Its estimated value had been $600–$800,000.
 At Art Basel in 2014, White Cube sold Mehretu's Mumbo Jumbo (2008) for $5 million.
+In 2023, Michael Ovitz sold Mehretu's Walkers With the Dawn and Morning (2008) for $10.7 million, setting a new record both for the artist herself and any artist born in Africa.